 Training

-The Commission released a Gambling Industry Training Factsheet (PDF 517 KB) to assist industry understand the various types of training available, and your obligations regarding training.
+The Commission released a Gambling Industry Training Factsheet (PDF 513 KB) to assist industry understand the various types of training available, and your obligations under the Gambling and Racing Control (Code of Practice) Regulation 2002 (the Code) regarding training.
 Information is also provided below.

 All staff members who are directly involved in providing gambling services to patrons and their supervisors must successfully complete an approved training program before they start working at a gambling facility.